davnn/nearness/.github/CONTRIBUTING.md

 ## Install dependencies

 We use [`poetry`](https://github.com/python-poetry/poetry) to manage the dependencies.
-With an active poetry env, run `task install` to install all dependencies into environment.
+With an active poetry env, run `task poetry-install` to install all dependencies into environment.
 After the dependencies are installed, run `task pre-commit-install` to add the [pre-commit](https://pre-commit.com/) hooks.
+Using ``task poetry-update-dev`` updates all development dependencies to their latest version and updates the lock file.

 ## Other help